pcawte/AgDev/README.md

 - stdio library updated to include: `ftell`, `clearerr`, `remove` and `rewind`

-- fseek updated to allow SEEK_SET and SEEK_CUR - note SEEK_END is not supported.
+- `fseek` updated to allow SEEK_SET and SEEK_CUR - note SEEK_END is not supported.
 If this required, close and reopen the file in append mode.

 - additional error codes added in `errno.h`

+24/06/2023:

+- `fseek` updated to support SEEK_END

+- bug it `gets_s` fixed - was assuming buffer was 1 shorter than it was, so input of 1 character, with buffer size 2 previously did not work.

+- test program updated (`tests/src/fileio.c`) to test functionality of stdio

 ### To-Do:

 - Testing / validation

-- Check functionality of of stdio library, including fread.
-Remove stuff inherited from CE Toolchain
+- For stdio remove and stuff inherited from CE Toolchain (there is nothing used, but some remnants in the various files)

 - Add fprintf

-- Implement scanf and sscanf - there are versions of these in the Zilog ZDS toolchain that can be ported.
+- Implement scanf and sscanf - there is a development version include under dev, but not moved to library yet

 - Add fscanf